FINANCIAL INFORMATION: Winter Session - 2018

 and credit loads may be eligible for scholarships.
 Also see the

-There is no Winter Session housing fee for registered students who occupied traditional residence halls and suites during the fall or spring semesters.
+There is no Winter Session housing fee for registered students who live in undergraduate residence halls and suites during the fall or spring semesters.
 (Conover and Graduate House residents pay the normal monthly rate.)

-Charged to students taking advantage of University dining plans.
-A variety of meal plans are available.
+Charged to students taking advantage of full-size University dining plans and mandatory for those living in traditional Residence Halls and Suites.
+A variety of meal plans are available, including lesser plans for those living in nontraditional halls or off-campus.

 Student Health Fee